Northern California wildfires threatening thousands of homes

 In eastern San Francisco Bay, a cluster of 20 separate lightning-sparked fires called the SCU Lightning Complex threatened about 3,800 buildings in Santa Clara, Alameda, Contra Costa, San Joaquin and Stanislaus counties.

-Someone evacuating on Monday had reported that workers at an illegal marijuana farm were still at the ranch but he couldn’t confirm if any were among the patients.

-In addition, Cal Fire said two “first responders" to the fires had been injured but didn't release details.

-Fire crews were hampered by dense, dry brush in steep country, by smoke and haze that trapped heat, and by winds that at times gusted to 30 mph, Cal Fire reported.
-They spent Wednesday struggling to prevent flames from reaching buildings.
+Fire crews were hampered by dense, dry brush in steep country, by smoke and haze that trapped heat, and by gusty winds, Cal Fire reported.

 To the south of San Francisco in San Mateo and Santa Cruz counties, about 22,000 people were ordered to evacuate because of a fire burning in dense wooded parkland that threatened communities, Cal Fire spokesman Jonathan Cox said.